udevsharold/airkeeper/README.md

 ## Compatibility
 This package tested to be working on iOS 14.3.
 Might or might not work on other iOS version.

+## Credits
+•@insan1d for making this tweak possible

 ## License
 All source code in this repository are licensed under GPLv3, unless stated otherwise.